multitudes/oldmultitudes.github.io/_posts/2019-04-09-About Generics.markdown

 comments: true
 published: true
 ---
+This is an extract of the Apple Developer Keynote’s talk Working with usd for my own enjoyment and learning :)

-> Generics is really key to fundamentally understanding how a lot of how Swift works.
+#### Generics is really key to fundamentally understanding how a lot of how Swift works.

 Open the terminal and type: